Carolyne Kauser-AbbottProvencal RecipesSeasonal MenusTasteWinter in Provence

 The Main Event

-Colder weather in Provence is an excuse for making hearty dishes and serving wines complimenting earthy flavours.
-Enjoy Susan’s recipe for grilled lamb shoulder with a lemon, garlic and rosemary infusion.
+Colder weather in Provence is an excuse to make hearty dishes and serve wines that complement earthy flavours.
+Enjoy Susan’s recipe for grilled lamb shoulder with a lemon, garlic, and rosemary infusion.

 Grilled Lamb Shoulder French Menu